 – Featured Library Artists and Murals: A WPA Legacy

 Although originally founded in 1914, the Mary S. Biesecker Public Library’s current location dates to 1943.
 The library at 230 South Rosina Avenue was constructed as part of the Works Progress Administration (WPA), a New Deal program created to provide jobs for the unemployed during the Great Depression, providing not only employment but a number of much-needed infrastructural projects across the United States.
 The WPA along with the Civilian Conservation Corps (CCC) were heavily active in Somerset County during that period.
-Learn more about the WPA and search locations of WPA sites through the Living New Deal website.
+The Library was designed in the Colonial Revival Style by Charles Morse Stotz, an architect and preservationist best-known for helping to reconstruct Ft.
+Ligonier and the Ft.
+Pitt Museum.
+Learn more about the WPA and search locations of WPA sites through the Living New Deal website (or check out our listing).

 Soon after its creation in 1943, the library was gifted three murals by artists associated with the Somerset Summer Art School of 1939-1940.
-This was a popular artist’s colony in Laurel Hill State Park created by the three artists below, along with painter Samuel Rosenberg.
+This was a popular artist’s colony in Laurel Hill State Park created by the three artists below, along with painter Samuel Rosenberg and Lila B. Hetzel, one of the library’s original patrons.
 This School employed artists well-known for their work in a variety of fields, each of whom sought to capture unique and important moments in Somerset County History.

 Esther Topp Edmonds: Landscape Artist and Educator